sketchware/sketchware.github.io/docs/component-firebase-auth.md

 Firebase Auth component is used to authenticate users.
 It also ensures that users are only accessible to certain data.

-## Example
+## Examples and uses

-Creating a new user with given username and password.
+- Creating a new user with given username and password.
+- Logging in an existing user
+- Making sure users recevive the correct infomation

 ![example](assets/component-firebase-auth/example.png)